john-ml/stitch/doc/stitch.md

 ```

 Fix: use the rules in "Choosing C when desugaring `defer`" to determine
 scope.
-At scope end for each reference, check if the `&` metavariable
+At scope end for each pointer, check if the `*` metavariable
 shows up in the type of:
 - The final expression
 - The types of any variables in scope after scope end